-A common rule of thumb is to spend as much on your scope as you would on your rifle or low light scope.
+A common rule of thumb is to spend as much on your scope as you would on your low light scope.
 Since the best low light rifle scopes don’t depreciate, investing on the best one you can afford is a good idea.
 Also, it is preferable to opt for a well-established brand with a good reputation.

 Scopes Long Range

 Cartridges that can shoot on a range of over 100 yards have become popular on the market.
-But, to get maximum results from your guns, you’ll need to equip yourself with the right scope that offers more than standard sights.
+But, to get maximum results from your guns, you’ll need to equip yourself with the right scope that offers a little more than standard sights.

 There isn’t a single operational range that we define as “long” for everyone.
 You’ll have to know your rifle’s ballistics to determine what scope long range means for you.